stephaniebonds/stephaniebonds.github.io/_pages/teaching.md

 {% endfor %}

 I served as a Graduate Student Instructor (GSI) for the following courses:
+* Development Economics (Graduate), Department of Economics: 2021
-* Graduate International Economic Development Policy (DEVPC253), Masters of Development Practice  - 2020
+* International Economic Development Policy (Graduate), Masters of Development Practice: 2020
-* Undergraduate Topics in Economics Research (ECON191), Department of Economics - 2017-2019

-I served as a Grader for the following courses:
-* Graduate Development Economics (ECON270B), Department of Economics - 2021
+* Labor Economics (Undergraduate), Department of Economics: 2020
-* Undergraduate Labor Economics (ECON151), Department of Economics - 2020
+* Topics in Economics Research (Undergraduate), Department of Economics: 2017-2019